 To establish your brand’s personality, think about the specific personality traits that your employees, prospects, partners and clients use whenever they describe your brand.
 Aim to elicit a positive emotional response from a targeted consumer segment.

 As you select personality traits, remember that customers are more likely to purchase a brand if its personality is similar to their own.
-In that regard, there are five main types of brand personalities with common traits:
+Common brand personality types include: In that regard, there are five main types of brand personalities with common traits:

 - Excitement – Carefree, spirited, and youthful